cloud-bulldozer/browbeat/ansible/README.collectd-generic.rst

     [guest]
     x.x.x.x # An ip adddress or fqdn or specificed vm in ~/.ssh/config

-    [cfme]
-    x.x.x.x # An ip address of a Red Hat Cloud Forms appliance or ManageIQ appliance

-    [cfme-vmdb]
-    x.x.x.x # An ip address of a Red Hat Cloud Forms appliance with vmdb

-    [cfme-all-in-one]
-    x.x.x.x # An ip address of a Red Hat Cloud Forms appliance or ManageIQ appliance with Graphite and Grafana

     [graphite]
     x.x.x.x # An ip address of a Graphite/Grafana Server